Center for Countering Disinformation: Aim

-CCD allegations of Russian propaganda
+Criticism

-In July 2022 the Center for Countering Disinformation published a list of persons accused of promoting messages similar to Russian propaganda.
+In July 2022, the Center for Countering Disinformation published a list of persons accused of promoting messages similar to Russian propaganda.
 Journalist Glenn Greenwald, included in the list, called it "McCarthyite idiocy" and several other persons from the list rejected the accusation.
 Quincy Institute for Responsible Statecraft criticized the list as a misstep from democratic values such as freedom of speech, an apparent attempt to discredit and silence political scientist John Mearsheimer and other U.S. and Western analysts whose views differ from the Ukrainian government.
 The list of Russian propagandists was removed from the website of the Center for Countering Disinformation, but its copy is saved in the Internet Archive.
+On October 3, 2022, an updated list appeared on the Center's website.

-On October 3 2022, an updated list appeared on the Center's website.
-It was available only in Ukrainian while sourcing non-Ukrainian sources, incorrectly assigned nationalities to members of the list, and has since been deleted.
+Peter Goettler, writing for libertarian Cato Institute, notes that setting up government agencies, such as the Center for Countering Disinformation, to separate truth from disinformation is an unwise idea, since they may attack opinions that do not align with the government's view.
+Gettler disagrees with the blacklisting of his colleague Doug Bandow and emphasizes actions like "the establishment of ill-advised truth and disinformation bureaus, and the unfair smearing of eminent scholars" do not contribute to Ukraine’s reputation.
+He calls on Kyiv to drop the accusations and apologize.